joesturge/lazymc-docker-proxy/README.md

 ## Testing

-There is a bats integration test for this application.
-Which performs the following:
+There are bats integration test for this application.
+Which each perform the following:

-1. Builds the docker compose file located at `test/bats/docker-compose.yaml`
+1. Builds the docker compose file
-2. Starts the docker compose environment for this app and a minecraft container
+2. Starts the docker compose environment
-3. Waits for the minecraft server to start
+3. Waits for the minecraft container(s) to start
-4. Waits for lazymc to stop the minecraft container
+4. Waits for lazymc to stop the minecraft container(s)

-This check is performed in using github actions on every commit
+These checks are performed in using github actions on every commit

 ## Changelog